 To Children and Families

 Younger guests can be included on the inner envelope of their parents’ invitation listed by first name.
 However, children are normally not addressed on the outer envelope.
 For girls under eighteen years old, use “Miss.”
 Boys on the other hand, don’t require a title until they’re eighteen.

 To People 18 and Older

 Unless they are living at home with their parents, people that are eighteen and older should receive their own invitations.

 Would you like to receive invitations that dazzle?
-Check out our wedding invitations for all your addressing needs.
+Check out our online wedding invitations and, in particular, our premium wedding cards.
 Or, request free wedding invitation samples if you’re still undecided.
 Thinking about personalizing your wedding invites?
 Visit our wedding hashtag generator or our wedding invitation wording examples for some fun inspiration.